PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 enabled and disabled with a PSReadLine command Set-PSReadLineOption that is executed at the shell prompt or in the user’s Profile.

-Predictive IntelliSense currently supports four arguments for a prediction source;
+Predictive IntelliSense in PSReadLine 2.1.0-beta2 currently supports the following arguments for prediction source;

+- None - This option disables Predictive IntelliSense
+- History - This option uses only the PSReadLine history for predictions

+Starting with PSReadLine 2.2.0-beta1, Predictive IntelliSense will support the following arguments for prediction source;

-* None - This option disables Predictive IntelliSense
+- None - This option disables Predictive IntelliSense
-* History - This option uses only the PSReadLine history for predictions
+- History - This option uses only the PSReadLine history for predictions
-* Plugin – This option uses only registered plugin modules for predictions
+- Plugin – This option uses only registered plugin modules for predictions
-* HistoryAndPlugin – This option uses both for predictions
+- HistoryAndPlugin – This option uses both for predictions

 To enable Predictive IntelliSense, enter the following command in the shell or in the users Profile: